Ispanicus/Distracted-Drivers/README.md

 Specifically, insert efficientnetblocks between layers in serial or parallel.

+All relevant code in is in `src/distracted` folder

 Code for adapter fine tuning is in `adapters.py`

+Code to run any model is `classifiers.py`

+Code for gradcam results is in `gradcam.py`

 # Requirements
 CUDA & Pytorch